 Bus Éireann provide services to County Galway from Dublin, Clare, Sligo and other areas.
 For further information on bus services telephone: +353 (0)91 562000 (Galway) or +353 (0)1 836-6111 (Dublin) or see www.buseireann.ie.

 The Dublin / Galway line serves Co.
 Galway with stations at Ballinasloe, Woodlawn, Attymon, Athenry and Galway City.
 For further information on rail services, telephone: +353 (0)91 564222 (Galway) or +353 (0)1 836-6222 (Dublin) or see www.irishrail.ie.

 Sailing to Galway

 Ireland is linked to Britain and Europe by a number of car-ferry routes.
-The main ports of entry are Cork, Rosslare and Dublin - Dublin Port and Dún Laoghaire, all of which are between 1.5 and 4.5 hours drive from Tralee.
+The main ports of entry are Cork, Dublin and Rosslare - all of which are betwen 3 and 4 hours drive from Galway.

 More information can be found on our Ferry Services Guide.

 - Dun Laoghaire (Co Dublin)

 - Rosslare Europort (Co Wexford)

 Galway Regional Airport is located just outside of Galway City, and has limited services to Dublin and Britain; and some seasonal and charter services to continental Europe.
 The nearest major airport is Shannon Airport, in Co Clare.